Shoulder Press: Complete Form Guide (2026)

 Lower the dumbbells back to shoulder level over 2 seconds.
 Stop when your upper arms are parallel to the ground or slightly below.
 Don't bounce at the bottom - control the weight throughout and reset your brace before the next rep.

 Track your shoulder press PR in PRPath.
-ATLAS AI will help you optimize your pressing volume and identify when you're ready to increase weight based on your rep performance.
+Atlas AI will help you optimize your pressing volume and identify when you're ready to increase weight based on your rep performance.

 The shoulder press is a compound movement that primarily develops the deltoids while engaging the arms and core for stabilization.